tim-richter/next-boiler/README.md

 * Written with best practices in mind
   - Helper functions with sensible defaults for getServerSideProps/getStaticProps
   - Ready to use layouts for all pages
+  - [plop](https://github.com/plopjs/plop) for creating pages with a uniformity.
   - Accessibility with [Radix-UI](https://www.radix-ui.com/)
   - i18n-ready with [next-i18next](https://github.com/isaachinman/next-i18next)
   - Easy SEO with [next-seo](https://github.com/garmeeh/next-seo) on every page